dancasey-ie/IrishEnergyBalance2017Dash/README.md

 There are a number of folders included in the wrapper associated with the virtual environment not required by the project that should not be included in the git repository.
 A .gitignore file was included so these files would not be committed.

-A wireframe was developed outlining that I wanted row charts, bar charts, pie charts and back to back row charts and their arrangements on the screen.
+A wireframe was developed, using FluidUI, outlining that I wanted row charts, bar charts, pie charts and back to back row charts and their arrangements on the screen.
+Wireframe can be found [here](https://github.com/dcasey720/IrishEnergyBalance2017Dash/blob/master/dev_folder/wireframes/wireframe.JPG)

-The energy balance data I downloaded from the SEAI site was in .xlsx format.
+The energy balance data I downloaded from the SEAI site was in .xlsx format ([Energy-Balance-2017.xlsx](https://github.com/dcasey720/IrishEnergyBalance2017Dash/blob/master/dev_folder/data/Energy-Balance-2017.xlsx).
 I converted this to .csv and began trying to work with the data.
 Since a lot of the columns where calculated totals of other columns and some rows were calculated totals of other rows, working with .csv was proving difficult to extract useful groupings.
 The data was converted to .json using an online converting tool and a Python  script was developed to separate out categories allowing for more manageable data extraction.

 The first charts developed read the data from one .json file and used functions to choose the data to display in the different charts.
 The cross filter was not working correctly and a number of the D3 calculations were in correct.
-The Python script was updated to separate out the .json file into a number of separate files, thus separate cross filter.
+The Python script ([restruct_json.py](https://github.com/dcasey720/IrishEnergyBalance2017Dash/blob/master/dev_folder/data/restruct_json.py) was updated to separate out the .json file into a number of separate files, thus separate cross filter.

 Since the fuels and consumers were separated into sub-groups I wanted to develop sunburst style pie charts to breakdown these sub-groups.
 Dc.js v.5 has the sunburst style charts built in but I had been using DC.js v.2.
 Time was spent trying to migrate to Dc.js v.5, but it required migrating to D3 v.3, this was proving more work than was beneficial and decided to stay with dc.js v.2 and develop custom sunburst charts with the inner and outer charts filtering separately so that a sub-group specifics could be explored in more detail once selected.

 For the transformation Input/ Output chart I first used back to back row Charts from the DC.js, but as the row Charts are self-sorting the input and output row groupings did not line up appropriately.
 As an alternative I developed two separate bar charts using domain(...) to set my desired arrangement and using .css rotated the charts 90deg and -90deg and positioned them back to back.
+I positioned labels over the charts in a seperate div in the html.
+I was unable to center the labels effectivily on these charts.

 As fuels were common across all charts and data sets I wanted to standardize the colors across the charts.
 Using the same colors used on the SEAI website, extracting them using Mozila Eyedropper tool, I developed color scales.
 The hex value for the base color for a grouping was put into a color selector tool and the next 10 lighter shades of that color were added to the color scale list.